Squifi/jekyll-theme-terminal/README.md

-# jekyll-theme-Terminal
+# jekyll-theme-terminal

-Welcome to your new jekyll-theme-Terminal Layout.
+Welcome to your new jekyll-theme-terminal Layout.
 Currently still in development, but working hard on it.

 ## Installation